-I am a social scientist at the Research Center Jülich and Adjunct Professor of Science Journalism at the Free University of Berlin.
+I am a private scholar – retired from my former position at Research Center Jülich, Germany – and Adjunct Professor of Science Journalism at the Free University of Berlin.

 My scientific interests are in the domain of Public Communication of Science and Technology (PCST) and Public Understanding of Science with an emphasis on empirical research and international comparisons.
 I am editor of the journal Public Understanding of Science.